Adam Chen: Ventures

 In 2002, Chen and his friends set up a merchandising company.

 In 2009, Chen opened two Japanese burger restaurants, R Burger, in the town area.
 The chain closed in 2013.
 He also owns Three Kings Kitchen, a duck and chicken rice stall with three outlets.

 In 2013, Chen and his friends spent $500,000 to open Park Cafe at Holland Village, Singapore.
 Chen also has a yakitori restaurant, Birders, and a donburi restaurant, Ebisu Bowls.
 All three food outlets have since shuttered.
 He later opened a Japanese izakaya, Ikki Izakaya, at Metropolis of Star Vista, One-north.

 He is also the owner of bar chain, Five, which has four outlets and also a bistro, Golden, located in arthouse cinema, The Projector, at Golden Mile Tower.

-In 2023, Chen opened a rooftop café, Sunset on 11 (abbreviated as Soll), at the 11th-floor of Louis Kienne Serviced Residences at Havelock Road.
+In 2023, Chen opened a rooftop café, Sunset on 11 (abbreviated as Soll), at the 11th floor of Louis Kienne Serviced Residences at Havelock Road.

 Beside the food and beverage business, Chen also owns Japanese watch boutique, Maker’s Watch Knot, in Tiong Bahru.

+In 2026, Chen said he had left his food and beverage businesses.

 Personal life

 Chen grew up in the Havelock Road neighbourhood and currently still resides in the area.
+It was reported in January 2025 that he had been married for three years to a Japanese.